Zella Day: 2016–2018: Departure from Hollywood Records

 On May 4, 2016 Day was featured again as a musical guest on Last Call with Carson Daly, debuting her newest single, "Mustang Kids", live.
 As the latest single ahead of a headlining tour in June, "Mustang Kids" was officially released on June 9, 2016 featuring a guest verse from Florida-bred rapper Baby E. and a music video directed by Tim Mattia.
 Following the North American headlining tour in June 2016, Day embarked on a supporting run with L.A. neo-soul outfit Fitz and the Tantrums throughout July and then another supporting slot with Michael Franti and Spearhead in August.

 In October 2016, Day released the single "Man on the Moon" and announced a 7" release via B3Sci.
 November 2016 saw the digital premier of "Hunnie Pie" as a B-side to the "Man on the Moon" 7".
 On November 29, 2018, Day uploaded a letter to her social media accounts explaining she had been released from her label and production deal.
 On December 14, she uploaded a video announcement alongside a new song titled "I Don't Know How To End" to her website.
 Day appeared as a guest on Lana Del Rey's LA to the Moon Tour in 2018.

-2019–present: Where Does the Devil Hide and Sunday in Heaven
+2019–2022: Where Does the Devil Hide and Sunday in Heaven

 Day performed a cover of "For Free" alongside Weyes Blood with Lana Del Rey for her The Norman Fucking Rockwell!
 Tour show at The Hollywood Bowl on October 10, 2019.
-The trio later performed the song at the Grammy Museum in Los Angeles.
+The trio later performed the song at the Grammy Museum in Los Angeles and released a studio version on Lana's Chemtrails over the Country Club album.

 On October 25, she released a cover of "You Sexy Thing".
 After signing a deal with Easy Eye Sound and Concord Records, Day released the singles "People Are Strangers" in April and "My Game" in May, alongside accompanying music videos.
 On April 27, she announced an EP titled Where Does the Devil Hide.
 The announcement was followed by the releases of "Purple Haze" and "Only a Dream" in July.

 On October 14, 2022, she released her third album, Sunday in Heaven.

+2023–present: Chaparelle

+In 2023, Day moved from California to Texas and formed the country music group Chaparelle with singer-songwriter and romantic partner Jesse Woods as well as producer Beau Bedford, performing a number of live shows together throughout late 2023 and early 2024.
+They released their debut single "Bleeding Hearts" on June 28, 2024.
+Their debut album, Western Pleasure, was released on April 18, 2025.